Three Logical and Simple Reasons

 According to the Guinness book of records, the Bible is the world’s best-selling and most widely distributed book.
 Around 2.5 billion copies printed between 1815 and 1975, but more recent estimates put it at more than 5 billion Bibles sold.
 It is the only book translated into 349 languages; 2,123 languages have at least one book of the Bible in that language.
 The next best selling book is the red-covered booklet ‘Quotations from the Works of Mao Zedong’.

 Although impressive, these do not add value to the reason it was written for.
 God’s word meant to change lives, and it has been doing so since it was first compiled.
 The Bible itself is filled with many stories of changed lives.
 Those who read, accept, and believed in God’s redemptive work testifies that their once sad lives have turned into gladness, joy, and hope.

 Just like the changed lives of John Ramirez, Alice Cooper, and many others, it is difficult to understand how a historical narrative can turn someone vile into a gentle, loving person, but it did.

 The testimony of Paul

-If the intent of Christians were to pursue fanaticism, the authors would have rewritten their testimonies by twisting stories in order to avoid confusing metaphors and contradictions as some views them.
-The Bible is filled with honest characters such as sinners and evil tax collectors whose lives were later transformed and became witnesses to God’s salvation.
+If Christians intended to pursue fanaticism, the authors would have rewritten their testimonies by twisting stories to avoid confusing metaphors and contradictions as some views them.
+The Bible is filled with honest characters such as sinners and evil tax collectors whose lives later transformed and became witnesses to God’s salvation.

-As a murderer, his background clearly does not qualify him as an ideal witness to Christ, yet the irony of God’s intent puts it to a test, that God seeks after the sinners to be saved and know the truth.
+As a murderer, his background does not qualify him as an ideal witness to Christ, yet the irony of God’s intent puts it to the test, that God seeks after the sinners to be saved and know the truth.